 Let your baby feed until he or she is satisfied.

-To learn more about babies' feeding patterns, see Feeding and Diapering Habits.
+To learn more about your baby's feeding needs, see Feeding Patterns.

 It's also important to know what to avoid.
 Anything you put in your body can be passed to your baby in breast milk.

 Some moms notice that certain foods make their babies more fussy.
 You may want to keep track of what you eat and how your baby acts.

 If you have special dietary needs, talk to a dietitian.
 He or she can help you plan healthy meals.

 Having a new baby and breastfeeding take time to get used to.
 Take it easy on yourself.
 Find ways to help yourself cope in the first few months.
 Learning more about how your baby will grow and change may be helpful to you too.
 For more information, see the topic Growth and Development, Newborn.

 Knowing your baby's feeding habits and diaper-change patterns is important, especially during the first few months of breastfeeding.
 There are usually patterns to how often he or she feeds and how often you will need to change his or her diaper.
 You may also notice changes in how long each feeding lasts and begin to recognize signs that your baby is getting enough milk.
 As your baby gets older, you may add supplements and other foods and eventually you will reach the time for weaning.

 recommendation is to feed your baby on demand.
 This means that you breastfeed whenever you notice signs that your baby is hungry, such as when he or she is eagerly sucking on fingers or rooting.
 This strategy also helps you produce more milk and ensures that the